Electronic-Signatures-Industries/ancon-metadata/README.md

   "description": "XDV Protocol metadata schema", "type": "object",
   "properties": {
     "name": {
       "type": "string",
       "description": "Identifies the asset to which this token represents", },
     "description": {
       "type": "string",
       "description": "Describes the asset to which this token represents", },
     "image": {
       "type": "string",
-          "description": "A URI pointing to a resource with mime type image/* representing the asset to which this token represents.", };
+      "description": "A URI pointing to a resource with mime type image/* representing the asset to which this token represents.", },
     "links": {
       "type": "array",
       "description": "A set of ipld links",
-      };
-  };
+    },
+    "service": {
+      "type": "array",
+      "description": "IPLD to get link data sources, must be order sensitive to match the links for a template", }
+  },
   "required": [ "name", "description", "image" ]
 },
 ```